 What is Relapse Prevention?

-Prevention means keeping a close eye on the warning signs.
-Relapse prevention involves understanding the situations, behaviors and emotions that trigger relapse.
 In some ways, returning home from rehab is one of the most challenging parts of the recovery process; it is during this stage that relapse becomes a concern.
-That is why Above It All provides
+That is why Above It All’s network of facility partners provides

 clients with a relapse prevention program, allowing clients to gradually transition back into regular life while receiving ongoing support and encouragement from sponsors, therapists and peers.

-Relapse prevention therapy begins with the creation of a detailed discharge plan.
-This plan provides

-clients with the resources they need to make a successful transition out of the Above It All inpatient facility and into their everyday life.
-For some clients, these resources may include outpatient recovery services, partial hospitalization or simply access to an aftercare treatment program.
+Relapse prevention begins with the creation of a detailed discharge plan.
+This plan provides clients with the resources they need to make a successful transition out of the partner of Above It All residential facility and into their everyday life.
+For some clients, these resources may include outpatient recovery services, partial hospitalization or simply access to an aftercare program.
 Additionally, clients will meet with their therapist to assess what they need in order to get back to their own life.

 Relapse prevention at Above It All continues long after the client settles back into everyday life.
 It is our belief that one of the keys to maintaining sobriety and preventing relapse is receiving ongoing support and encouragement from others who are in recovery.
 As such, it’s important for clients who leave our facility to connect with other individuals who have had similar experiences.
 We also strongly encourage continued involvement in support groups for added accountability.

 Our foremost concern is the ongoing safety and sobriety of our clients.
 We want each client to know they can always connect with Above It All for support in any ongoing needs or struggles.
 Our alumni are invaluable to us, and we stay in contact with them long after they have left treatment.